 Personal trainers can be hired by private gyms, sports clubs and universities to help clients, students and athletes.
 Trainers can also be self-employed private trainers who are hired by individual clients.
 According to the U.S. Bureau of Labor Statistics (BLS), fitness trainers and aerobic instructors earn a median annual salary of $31,720, as of May 2012 (www.bls.gov).

 Coaches must know their players' abilities and limits in addition to knowing how best to utilize exercise to strengthen the team and avoid injuries.
 Coaches teach both the fundamentals and advanced aspects of sports and evaluate individual team members' performance.
 They then use that information to help their players maximize strengths and improve their weaknesses.

-The BLS reported in May 2012 that coaches and scouts in general earn a median annual wage of $28,360, with the top ten percent earning greater than $65,000 and the bottom ten percent earning less than $20,000.
+The BLS reported in May 2012 that coaches and scouts in general earn a median annual wage of $28,360, with the top-paid ten percent earning greater than $65,000 and the bottom-paid ten percent earning less than $20,000.
 Coaches can work for K-12 schools, colleges and universities or private sports teams.
 Some high school sports coaches also work as teachers, and must have a valid teaching license in order to work.

 Physical therapists develop rehabilitative programs for people suffering from injury or chronic illness to relieve pain, improve mobility and increase strength.
 Physical therapists evaluate a patient's physical problems and abilities and maintain or improve their condition using exercises and therapy techniques.
 Professionals in this field also determine how effective the therapy is expected to be and make recommendations to doctors if, or when, to conclude the therapy. '